BreadMoirai/github-release-gradle-plugin/README.md

-    repo = "github-release" // by default this is set to your project name tagName = "v1.0.0" // by default this is set to "v$project.version" targetCommitish = "master" // by default this is set to "master" releaseName = "v1.0.0" // by default this is the same as the tagName body = "Wham, bam!
+    repo = "github-release" // by default this is set to your project name tagName = "v1.0.0" // by default this is set to "v$project.version" targetCommitish = "master" // by default this is set to "master" name = "v1.0.0" // Release title, by default this is the same as the tagName body = "Wham, bam!
 Thank you clam!" // by default this is empty draft = false // by default this is false prerelease = false // by default this is false